Mathematical representation of the structure of neuron-glia networks: Discussion

-In section 2, we have defined multidigraphs as a generalization of digraphs, using multiset theory.
-In subsection 3.4, we show that this concepts is relevant because if we unnest an $\Upsilon$-graph, we have a multidigraph.
-We can also connected both objects by a matrix equation (subsection 3.5).
-Using matrix equations, we proved that, in general, the isomorphism between unnested forms does not entail isomorphism between their $\Upsilon$-graphs, considering all types of synapses nor deleting some types e.g. electrical synapses (proposition 1).
-Therefore, multidigraph representations can also lead to misrepresentation in neuron-glia networks even with out electrical synapses.
-However, we also found that if the matrix equations of two connected $\Upsilon$-graphs are equal after interchanging row and columns and have only linearly independent columns, the isomorphic between unnested forms guarantees the isomorphism between $\Upsilon$-graphs.
-Therefore, under this specific conditions, we can use definition 2 which is simpler than definition 9.
+Since graph representations are widely used in neuroscience, we defined a function ($pre-\phi$, see appendix \ref{secA2}) that unnests $\Upsilon$-graphs into multidigraphs.
+However, using linear algebra, we proved that the isomorphism between unnested forms does not guarantee isomorphism between their respective $\Upsilon$-graphs in several scenarios (propositions \ref{prop_case1}-\ref{prop_case4}).
+Therefore, multidigraph representations can misrepresent a neuron-glia networks.
+Interestingly, we also found that if the coefficient matrices and the vectors of synaptic configurations of the two $\Upsilon$-graphs are equal after interchanging rows, and the coefficient equations' columns are linearly independent, the isomorphism between unnested forms guarantees the isomorphism between $\Upsilon$-graphs.
+Under these specific conditions, we can use graph theoretical tools developed for multidigraphs without misrepresentation issues.

-In this work, we also sketch a novel approach to model the network shape.
-As $\Upsilon$-family represents each synapses as distinguishable elements, we use this object to create a natural structure model.
-This natural structure is a tuple $(X,D,C)$ where $X$ is a set of neural-like cells, $C$ is a set of single synapses,and $D$ is a tuple $(\mathbb{R}^3,g)$ ($g$ is the distribution function).
+In this work, we also sketched a novel approach to model the network shape.
+As $\Upsilon$-family represents each single synapse as a distinguishable element, we use this object to create a natural structure model.
+This natural structure model is a tuple $(X,\mathbb{D},I)$ where $X$ is a set of neural-like cells, $I$ is a set of single synapses,and $\mathbb{D}$ is a tuple $(\mathbb{R}^3,g)$ where $g$ is the distribution function.
 In our model, single synapses and neuron-like cells are homeomorphic to solid balls.
 We conjecture that the portion of space where neuron-like cells and synapses are distributed is also a solid.
 This hypothetical solid could be studied applying differential geometry or algebraic topology which open new ways for studying structural connectomes.

-In conclusion, we have developed a mathematical framework for working with the spatial and connectivity structure of neuron-glia networks.
-For working with the connectivity structure, we have $\Upsilon$-graphs and related concepts (conectedness, isomorphism, matrix equation, etc.) We have also connected the concept of $\Upsilon$-graphs with a graph-like object, multidigraph.
-On the other hand, we have the natural structure model to study the spatial structure of neuron-glia networks.
+In conclusion, we have developed a mathematical framework for working with connectivity structure of neuron-glia networks ($\Upsilon$-graphs, conectedness, isomorphism, and other constructs.)
+We have also connected the concept of $\Upsilon$-graphs with graph-like objects, multidigraphs, and studied their relations ($\phi$ function and matrix equation).
+On the other hand, we have sketched a natural structure model to represent the spatial structure of neuron-glia networks.